COVID Relief: How You Can (& Can’t) Use Your Economic Injury Disaster Loan & Advance

 - Paying penalties from non-compliance with a government law or regulation

 Other restrictions for EIDL funds are:

 - Disbursements: EIDL funds can’t be used to pay disbursements to owners, officers, partners, directors, or stockholders.
 The only exception is when disbursements are related to services or performances that are performed for the benefit of the borrower.
 For instance, an owner that draws a salary if work is performed within the business can be paid a salary from EIDL funds.

 - Stockholder/Principal Loan Payments: The SBA restricts borrowers from repaying stockholder and principal loans.
 The only exception is when the funds were disbursed on an interim basis because of the disaster.
 It must also be shown that the non-payment of the loan would result in undue hardship on the stockholder or principal.

 - Direct Federal Debt: EIDL funds can not be used to repay direct federal debt, including SBA loans.

 - Loans Owned By Federal Agencies: Your EIDL funds can’t be used to make installment payments, pay down, or pay off any loan owned by a federal agency.
 This includes the SBA and any Small Business Investment Company licensed under the Small Business Investment Act.

 FAQS About How To Use An EIDL Loan

 More On COVID Relief For Small Businesses

 Looking for other COVID relief options for your small business?
 Merchant Maverick has you covered!
-We’ve taken the time to research a variety of options to help you during this difficult financial time.
-Check out our coronavirus resource center, where you’ll find more information on everything from emergency business loans to guidance on using business credit.
+We’ve taken the time to research a variety of options to help you during this difficult financial time with our coronavirus resource center.
 There are a number of resources available to help your business during this critical time, so take the time to learn more about these resources.
 Good luck and stay safe!